CMS Modified NCD 191 for Esophageal Manometry, Effective March 7, 2026 — Here's What Billing Teams Need to Know

 Coverage Indications at a Glance

-Esophageal spasm Covered Not specified in policy Typically adjunct to imaging or endoscopy workup
+Esophageal spasm Covered (when medically necessary) Not specified in NCD 191 Difficult diagnostic cases; adjunct to X-ray or endoscopy

 + 12 more indications